HomeShop OnlineSpecialsShipping/PoliciesContact UsWholesale Info

 NewADLBushing016.jpg

-Once again, center the receiver in the stock by dropping the ADL bushing down over the front guide screw, until it bottoms in the stocks trigger guard in-letting.
-Next, install the rear screw and bushing.
-Now tighten this rear screw before you remove the Front ADL bushing.
+Once again, center the receiver in the stock by dropping the ADL bushing down over the front guide screw, until it bottoms in the stocks trigger guard inletting.
+Next, place the other ADL bushing into the trigger guard inletting, and directly over the ½" hole that you just drilled.
+Now, install and tighten the long allen head cap screw before you remove the front ADL bushing.

 Picture #10